-Trump tweets Melania is 'doing really well'
+Melania Trump makes her first public appearance since May 10

+"Of course, we have to start with our great first lady, Melania.
+Thank you, Melania.
+She's doing great," Trump said.
+"We're very proud of her, she's done a fantastic job as first lady.
+People love you.
+The people of our country love you."

+"She went through a little rough patch but she's doing great," he said.

-Washington (CNN)First lady Melania Trump is expected to appear before press cameras Wednesday afternoon -- her first time since May 10 -- and President Donald Trump would like to let you know, she's "doing really well."
+Melania Trump's appearance before press cameras Wednesday afternoon was her first time doing so since May 10 -- and in a Wednesday morning tweet, the President made the point that she's "doing really well."

 "The Fake News Media has been so unfair, and vicious, to my wife and our great First Lady, Melania.
 During her recovery from surgery they reported everything from near death, to facelift, to left the W.H. (and me) for N.Y. or Virginia, to abuse.
 All Fake, she is doing really well!"
 Trump tweeted before the appearance Wednesday.

-The first couple is headed to the Federal Emergency Management Agency headquarters in Washington for a briefing to discuss preparedness ahead of the 2018 hurricane season, which officially began on June 1.

-The first lady attended a Monday event at the White House with the President, honoring more than 40 Gold Star families.
+Earlier this week, the first lady attended a Monday event at the White House with the President, honoring more than 40 Gold Star families.
 It was her public debut since having a medical procedure for a benign kidney condition on May 14.
 The Monday event was closed to the press, however.

 The first lady tweeted support of Gold Star families following the reception, and included three images from the occasion, two with her seated in the front row.